Financial Assistance for Bills and More

 If you’ve been affected financially by the COVID-19 pandemic and you own a single-family home with a federally backed or FHA-insured mortgage, you can request mortgage forbearance, a pause in making mortgage payments.

-If you're having trouble making payments on your federally backed mortgage because of the COVID-19 pandemic, contact your loan servicer before June 30, 2021.
-Your loan servicer must:
+If you're having trouble making payments on your federally backed mortgage because of the COVID-19 pandemic, contact your loan servicer.
+They must:

-Defer or reduce your payments for 180 days if you contact them to make arrangements
+Defer or reduce your payments for six months if you contact them to make arrangements.

 Offer options for how you can make up the deferred or reduced payments.
 They will discuss these options with you at the end of your forbearance period.